xiix0/scam/README.md

-Q:	What is printed on the bottom of beer bottles in Minnesota?
+Q:	Why did the tachyon cross the road?
-A:	Open other end.
+A:	Because it was on the other side.